The promotion of Sam Allberry by The Gospel Coalition (TGC) is disconcerting.

 “If gay or same-sex attracted people do need counselling or psychotherapy, it isn’t because they are gay or same-sex attracted ( original emphasis).”

 The author claims that the holiness of God precludes heterosexuality.
+Why not both?
 The baseline for sexual attraction, affection and action is not heterosexuality according to Living Out.
 This is astounding!

 Equally astounding is the rationale offered: “We believe it is essential to help people accept themselves as they are, just as God accepts us as we are.”
 How is this reasoning different than any other liberal argument in the last fifty years?
 Christians should not accept the sin that readily abides in them.
 That is the whole point of Romans 7.

 Lastly, Allberry recently tweeted a strange sentiment: “Scripture has a theology of marriage, not of homosexuality.”

 Given the evidence thus far, such a view makes more sense.
 Another Living Out article (“Why Not Say You are Gay”) may flesh out the thought behind the Allberry quote:

 “The Bible knows nothing of the concept of ‘sexual orientation’ – so no-one is ever referred to in the Bible as being gay, lesbian, straight, or bisexual.
 God’s word speaks only of sexual practices, i.e., those which are pleasing to God (sex within marriage, which is between one man and one woman) and those which are not (all other sex, whatever the context).”